The PROFILE Study: Understanding why some people are at higher risk of prostate cancer

-Understanding the genetics that influence risk of prostate cancer could improve the way we screen men for prostate cancer in future, and help more men get diagnosed and treated early.
+The PROFILE study aims to understand why some individuals with prostates, including those of Black African/Black-Caribbean ancestry, are at greater risk of prostate cancer.
+Understanding the genetics that influence risk of prostate cancer could improve the way we screen for prostate cancer in the future, and help more people get diagnosed and treated early.

 You can read more about who is eligible for the study below.

 For more information, please contact the PROFILE Study Team: